 - Tools > Export all playlist tracks - Playlist consolidation sequentially 'Solos' every Playlist track and renders them to an audio file (sometimes call a 'stem').
 This has implications for some effects (See NOTES below).

-- Tools > Export all playlist track groups - Same as the above, but creates only one WAV file for Grouped Playlist Tracks (the parent and sub-track audio is combined).
+- Tools > Export all playlist track groups - Same as the above, but creates only one audio file for Grouped Playlist Tracks (the parent and sub-track audio is combined).

 - Master effects - Pay attention to the Render dialog > Miscellaneous > Enable master effects option prior to using this feature, if you intend to use the Playlist tracks in another DAW you probably also want Master effects ON.